 How To Use Green Tea?

-It’s not difficult to make a healthy cup of green tea, but it’s essential to do it the right way!
+It’s not difficult to make a healthy cup of green tea, but it’s essential to do it correctly!
 So, let’s look at the right way to use green tea and make a healthy beverage.

-- Once the water starts boiling, turn off the flame and add 1 tbsp green tea leaves/green tea bag.
+- Once the water starts boiling, turn off the flame and add 1 tbsp green tea leaves/tea bags.

 - Let the tea steep for about 3 minutes.